-The Winnipeg Art Gallery is celebrating Canada’s 150th anniversary with ART EXPRESS’D, a coast-to-coast-to-coast adventure that will unite our vast country in summer 2017.
-Three 20-foot shipping containers transformed into mobile art studios will traverse every province and territory via train, truck, and cargo ship, stopping in 15 communities, ultimately converging in Winnipeg, the heart of the country.
+The Winnipeg Art Gallery is celebrating Canada’s 150th anniversary with ART EXPRESS’D, a coast-to-coast-to-coast adventure that is uniting the country this summer 2017.
+The Canada 150 Signature Project involves three six-metre shipping containers transformed into mobile art studios.
+ART EXPRESS’D will traverse every province and territory via train, truck, and cargo ship, stopping in at least 15 communities, ultimately converging in Winnipeg, the heart of the country.

 ART EXPRESS’D highlights this country’s unique natural geography and its linguistic and cultural diversity, while speaking to Canada’s deeply-rooted history of travel, transport, exploration, and communication.
 The movement of people, goods, and information over great distances and challenging terrain continues to define Canada today.
 How do you picture Canada in the next 150 years?
 Explore this site to learn how you can get involved!

 On Wednesday, July 5, the Winnipeg Art Gallery’s Canada 150 Signature Project, ART EXPRESS’D / ART EXPRIMÉ was host to a very special event.

 Minister of Canadian Heritage, Melanie Joly visited the project and created her own artwork.
 Member of Parliament for Winnipeg South, Terry Duguid, and Canada Council for the Arts Board Member, Cheryl Sharfe were also in attendance.
 Joining our esteemed guests were children from the Orioles Community Centre.